-- [1] A FlowPort must be typed by a FlowSpecification, Block, Signal, or ValueType. - [2] If the FlowPort is atomic (by its type), then isAtomic=True, the direction must be specified (has a value), and isConjugated is not specified (has no value). - [3] If the FlowPort is nonatomic, and the FlowSpecification typing the port has flow properties with direction "in," the FlowPort direction is "in" (or "out" if isConjugated=true).
-If the flow properties are all out, the FlowPort direction is out (or in if isConjugated=true).
-If flow properties are both in and out, the direction is inout. - [4] A FlowPort can be connected (via connectors) to one or more flow ports that have matching flow properties.
-The matching of flow properties is done in the following steps: - 1.
-Type Matching: The type being sent is the same type or a subtype of the type being received. - 2.
-Direction Matching: If the connector connects two parts that are external to one another, then the direction of the flow properties must be opposite, or at least one of the ends should be inout.
-If the connector is internal to the owner of one of the flow ports, then the direction should be the same or at least one of the ends should be inout. - 3.
-Name Matching: In case there is type and direction match to several flow properties at the other end, the property that has the same name at the other end is selected.
-If there is no such property, then the connection is ambiguous (ill-formed). - [5] If a flow port is not connected to an internal part, then is Behavior should be set to true.
+- [1] A FlowPort shall be typed by a FlowSpecification, Block, Signal, or ValueType. - [2] If the FlowPort is atomic (by its type), then isAtomic=True, the direction shall be specified (has a value), and isConjugated is not specified (has no value). - [3] If the FlowPort is nonatomic, and the FlowSpecification typing the port has flow properties with direction "in," the FlowPort direction shall be "in" (or "out" if isConjugated=true).
+If the flow properties are all out, the FlowPort direction shall be out (or in if isConjugated=true).
+If flow properties are both in and out, the direction shall be inout. - [4] A FlowPort can be connected (via connectors) to one or more flow ports that have matching flow properties.
+The matching of flow properties shall be done in the following steps: - 1.
+Type Matching: The type being sent shall be the same type or a subtype of the type being received. - 2.
+Direction Matching: If the connector connects two parts that are external to one another, then the direction of the flow properties shall be opposite, or at least one of the ends should be inout.
+If the connector is internal to the owner of one of the flow ports, then the direction shall be the same or at least one of the ends shall be inout. - 3.
+Name Matching: In case there is type and direction match to several flow properties at the other end, the property that has the same name at the other end shall be selected.
+If there is no such property, then the connection is ambiguous (ill-formed).

+[5] If a flow port is not connected to an internal part, then is Behavior shall be set to true.